The idea that you can “catch” leukemia probably seems crazy to most people…

 Most doctors today have little training in diagnosing fungal infections.
 Current tests for detecting fungi are sorely out of date.

-Yet if you search for “mycotoxin induced genetic mutation” on PubMed, there are 532 results.
-And a google search yields 1.8 million pages.
-So the condition is not exactly unheard of…
+Yet, if you search for “mycotoxin induced genetic mutation” on PubMed, there are 759 results.
+And a google search yields nearly one million pages.
+So, the condition is not exactly unheard of.
+And it begs the question, what is a mycotoxin?

 You’d think that with reports like these, there’d be some incentive to study the role of fungi in cancer instead of blowing it off as quackery.